 - Have a potted or plastic or recycled cardboard tree so that it's reusable next year, else recycle it, maybe as fish food, and use energy-saving LED lights without lighting up your whole neighbourhood!

-- For someone who has everything already buy a charity gift, eg a goat for Goa from Oxfam, rather than unwanted tat.
+- For someone who has everything already, or wants almost nothing, buy a charity gift, such as the famous goat for Goa (Oxfam Unwrapped), rather than unwanted tat.

 - Buy someone a herb garden or seeds rather than plastic or electronics.

-- Eat less meat and more veg this Christmas (and grow some of the veg at home for next year).
+- Eat less meat and more veg this Christmas (and grow some veg at home for next year).

-- Travel by public transport, and don't go too far (and don't fly).
+- Travel by public transport, and don't go too far (so don't fly).

-- Check your home's insulation and draught-proofing to keep down your heating bills (and carbon footprint) and look for grants and discounts to help!
+- Check your home's insulation and draft-proofing to keep down your heating bills (and carbon footprint) and look for grants and loans to help!

 - Feed the birds (and your compost heap).